LTUC/amman-dotnet-401d2/Curriculum/Class34/README.md

-# Class 34: SCSS
+# Class 34: OAUTH

 ## Learning Objectives
-1. Students will learn about writing and compiling CSS files from SCSS.
+1. Students will learn about setup/requirements for OAUTH.
-1. Students will learn about formatting and writing SCSS to scale with applications.
+1. Students will learn about the OAUTH request flow and the steps involved.

 ## Lecture Outline